atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 #### a) Account creation <a name="create_account"></a>

 If you are new to cloud like me and need to create new GCP account, I have good news!
 The creation is for free.
 As promotion all new customer will also receive 300$ as credit.
-That is more than enough to run multiple DESS’s for 3 months of offer validity.
+That is more than enough to run multiple dess’s for 3 months of offer validity.

 ![gcp-discount](/docs/guides/dess-setup/dess-gcp/images/gcp-discount.png)